sanwebinfo/alexa-score/README.md

 - Cricket API: <https://github.com/sanwebinfo/cricket-api>
 - Express JS for API and WebSocket Connection
 - EJS Template Engine
-- Use WebSocket to trigger the static page Refresh in real-time
+- Use WebSocket to trigger the static page Refresh in real time
 - Using Tasker and Alexa to trigger a WebSocket server to send a message to the client
-- Token based API - JWT token and Custom Header Key based Authorization
+- Token-based API - JWT token and Custom Header Key-based Authorization
-- Create JWT Token for Authorize to Pass message to the Clients **(it will expired in 5mins - Due to security reasons using short-lived JWT tokens)**
+- Create JWT Token for Authorize to Pass messages to the Clients **(it will be expired in 5mins - Due to security reasons using short-lived JWT tokens)**

 ```sh
 curl --request GET   --url http://localhost:6007/api/token   --header 'x-api-key: YOUR_TOKEN_HERE